-Answer: There cannot be any; because scientific research has not shown proof there is no God.
-It is fair to state that a scientific process has never been applied to that assertion often made in circles projecting the scientific viewpoint.
-The absence of such a fundamental process of scientific inquiry and knowledge acquisition implies no one has done a systematic review of evidence-based literature describing the results of previous research or of bodies of literature for and against the topic to support what the research hopes to discover to advance knowledge about the existence of God.
-Since evidence for the existence of God is almost always documented in the Holy Scriptures of the professing religious group the question arises as to whether any scientist opponent (that is any individual, scientific research group or faculty of science) has yet reviewed the main faith document in question to present and refute its tenets within a research context.
-Apparently no one has ever stated any methodology as to how the data for their proposed study of the existence of God and His miraculous powers will be collected and analyzed to prove or disprove their claims of the fantasy of believing there is a divine God.
+Coming from scientists, are these responses justified however, as no scientific process has ever been applied to such assertions whereby to legitimize the scientific viewpoint?
+In other words the fundamental process of scientific inquiry and knowledge acquisition has not been the basis of the refutation of the existence of God.
+This means, probably no one has done a review of evidence-based literature describing the results of previous investigations or of bodies of literature for and against the topic to support what the research hopes to discover to advance knowledge about the actual existence of God, as against feelings about the subject.
+Since evidence for the existence of God is almost always documented in the Holy Scriptures of the professing religious group the question arises as to whether any scientist opponent (that is, any individual, scientific research group or faculty of science) has yet reviewed the main faith document in question to present and invalidate its tenets within a research context.
+Apparently no one has ever stated any methodology as to how the data for their proposed study of the existence of God and His miraculous powers will be collected and analyzed to prove or disprove the claims of believing there is a divine God.

 As one contemplates the two systems of education one is struck by the similarity in how they describe the beginning of everything.
 Both explanations defy the imagination.
 For both, there was nothing at the beginning!
 Indeed that would be a logical start point in explaining the origin of the universe and all life.
 So then from this point some event is required to start the process of universe creation.
-The Christian understanding is that God appeared, formed the intention and proceeded to do the creating.
-Because Christian theology accepts that this God has mysterious qualities it is easy for them therefore to accept that history of the creation process as realistic.
+The Christian understanding is that God formed the intention and proceeded to do the creating.
+Because Christian theology accepts that this God has mysterious qualities it is easy for them therefore to accept the history of the creation process as realistic.

 Science has the following to say about how everything came to be: